 We stand on the shoulders of giants...

 Simon J. MartenetSimon Jonas Martenet, surveyor, mapmaker and real estate consultant, was born April 13, 1832, and died in Baltimore on November 6, 1892, at the age of 60.
-He was a son of Jonas Martenet, a native of Switzerland, who came to Baltimore but died when his son Simon was not quite four.
-Jonas became a naturalized citizen, and he may be the "John Martnelk" who died at age 40 of bilious fever, and was buried at German Lutheran Church Cemetery the week ending 28 December 1835 (Baltimore City Deaths and Burials, 1834-1840, by Henry C. Peden, Jr. FLP, 1996).
-City directories for 1835 show that a "Joseph" Martenet lived on French Street opposite Exeter, and Catherine Martenet, whom Simon later refered to as his mother, was listed in the directories a few years later, at the same address.
+He was a son of Jonas Martenet, a native of Switzerland, who came to Baltimore but died when Simon was not quite four.
+City directories for 1835 show that a "Joseph" Martenet lived on French Street opposite Exeter, and Simon's mother, Catherine Martenet, was listed at the same address in the directories in the following years.

-Young Simon went to work after school hours at an early age, and, from then City Surveyor Thomas P. Chiffelle, learned the business of surveyor and civil engineer.
+No doubt influenced by his first cousin J. Morris Wampler, then a surveyor with the United States Coast Survey, young Simon became interested in surveying and went to work at an early age with then City Surveyor Thomas P. Chiffelle, from whom he learned the business of surveyor and civil engineer.
 By 1867 he had published an atlas and a large map of Maryland that was so accurate that the General Assembly provided copies for all the public schools in the state.
-His maps and atlases at the State Archives span the years 1858 to 1886, but Firm records indicate that maps were produced and sold up to the time of the Great Baltimore Fire, February 7-8, 1904.
+His maps and atlases available today span the years 1858 to 1886, but Firm records indicate that maps were produced and sold up to the time of the Great Baltimore Fire, February 7-8, 1904.

 He was elected six times to the office of City Surveyor of Baltimore: 1867, 1871, 1873, 1875, 1877 and 1879.